What It’s About

 Having shrunk Shakespeare’s wit and wisdom into manageable morsels of madness, Jobsite returns to tear around the stage in doublets and Chuck Taylor’s on a riotous romp through all 37 of Shakespeare’s plays plus the sonnets all in an hour and a half.

-In this cult hit written by Adam Long, Daniel Singer and Jess Winfield of the Reduced Shakespeare Company, the full works of the Bard have been edited into just 90 minutes.
-All 16 comedies are distilled into one short extract and the historical plays are performed as a football game.
+In this cult hit, the full works of the Bard have been edited into just 90 minutes.
+All 16 comedies are distilled into one short sketch and the historical plays are performed as a football game.
 The complete works of William Shakespeare in one evening?
 Ambitious?
 Foolhardy?
 Insane?
 Absolutely!

-Audiences will be forced to throw out every preconceived notion of Shakespeare as Tampa’s original Bad Boys of Abridgement condense his complete works into a single theatrical experience.
+Audiences will be forced to throw out every preconceived notion of Shakespeare as Tampa’s original Bad Boys of Abridgment condense his complete works into a single theatrical experience.

 This production, originally produced by Jobsite in March of 2001, played to capacity crowds in the Shimberg Playhouse at the Tampa Bay Performing Arts Center for a 3-week run and has since been brought back in Tampa three times for one-night or one-weekend command performances – all of which have sold out.
 Jobsite also took the show in 2005 to Largo Cultural Center along with America (abridged) for a weekend.
 It was named a Top 10 production of 2001 by both Weekly Planet and The Tampa Tribune and continues to be one of Jobsite’s most memorable and popular productions.

 We are thrilled to share this review by Howard W. Blake High School theater performance major Hannah Lehrer. #BHSReviews is an initiative of students reviewing Tampa

 This seems to be a good time to open up this conversation again, as we are getting a larger than usual number of questions about